Francis Holburne

-Admiral Sir Francis Holburne (1704 – 15 July 1771) was a Royal Navy officer and politician.
+Admiral Francis Holburne (1704 – 15 July 1771) was a Royal Navy officer and politician.
 He served as commodore and commander-in-chief at the Leeward Islands during the War of the Austrian Succession and then took part in an operation to capture Louisbourg as part of the Louisbourg Expedition during the Seven Years' War.
 He went on to be Port Admiral at Portsmouth and then Senior Naval Lord.
 In retirement he became Governor of Greenwich Hospital.
 He also served as a Member of Parliament.

 Origins

 He was born in 1704 the second son of Sir James Holburn, 1st Baronet of Menstrie, Clackmannan, Scotland, by his wife Jean Spittal, a daughter of Alexander Spittal of Leuchat.
 He was the brother to James Holburne, 2nd Baronet and William Holburne, who both served in the Navy.

 Naval career

 Early career

 Francis entered the Navy in 1720 as a volunteer aboard HMS St Albans, passing his examinations in 1725.
 Promoted to lieutenant on 12 December 1727, he was given command of the sloop HMS Swift in October 1735.

 Holburne had known Lord Morton as an intimate family friend and may well have owed his advancement in the Navy to Archibald Campbell, 3rd Duke of Argyll who "took him by the hand in his younger days and made him a captain".
 Promoted to post-captain on 15 February 1740, he was given command of the sixth-rate HMS Dolphin.
 He transferred to the fourth-rate HMS Argyll in 1743 and to the fourth-rate HMS Pembroke in 1746 and then became commodore and commander-in-chief at the Leeward Islands with his broad pennant in the third-rate HMS Kent in 1748 during the War of the Austrian Succession.
 He went on to take command of the fourth-rate HMS Tavistock in 1749 and the second-rate HMS Ramillies in 1755.

 Holburne aroused some resentment amongst his peers with Admiral Lord Boscawen saying in a private letter to his wife in June 1755 "he is rich and has contrived to insinuate himself into the good graces of Lord Anson."